 3. After reading through the information, tap Continue.

-You may then be asked to tap Turn on Backup to Transfer (unless iCloud Backup is already turned on).
-Select Move All App Data with iCloud and tap Done.
+Tap Turn on Backup to Transfer if asked, then select Move All App Data with iCloud and tap Done.
 Apps and data will start to upload to iCloud.
 You can check on the backup progress on the main Settings screen.

 How to transfer data from iPhone to iPhone using iCloud